radian-software/straight.el/README.md

 and their autoloads are generated and written into a file in the package's directory.

-If `:no-build` is specified, however, this entire process is skipped.
+If `:build nil` is specified, however, this entire process is skipped.
 This mechanism is used for recipe repositories.

 ### What does this look like on disk?